SHAFNehal/IISE_QCRE_Data_Challenge_2025/README.md

 # IISE_QCRE_Data_Challange_2025
 On behalf of the Quality Control & Reliability Engineering (QCRE) community, we would like to invite you to participate in the 2025 QCRE Data Challenge Competition at the IISE Annual Conference.
-This year's QCRE Data Challenge problem is sponsored by Zauron Labs.
-The dataset is provided by The University of Texas Medical Branch at Galveston.
+This year's QCRE Data Challenge problem is sponsored by [https://zauronlabs.com/](**Zauron Labs**).
+The dataset is provided by **The University of Texas Medical Branch at Galveston**.

 In this data challenge, a research problem of Vertebral Fracture Detection is posed to participants.
 More details regarding the competition problem statement can be found in the attachment.